agoutsmedt/ejhet_quanti_method/paper/gdoc.md

-Bibliometric databases are a convenient way to access corpora of economic texts: they record relatively well-structured data, gathering key features of scientific output---such as authors, journals and affiliations, *etc*..
+Bibliometric databases are a convenient way to access corpora of economic texts: they record relatively well-structured data, gathering key features of scientific output---such as authors, journals and affiliations, *etc*.
 Some of these databases, such as *Web of Science, OpenAlex,* or *Scopus,* record citation data, which enables tracing intellectual influence through diffusion patterns, and mapping scholarly contributions over time.

 Each database has its own strengths and weaknesses.
-While at a very general level Web of Science, OpenAlex, or Scopus have similar coverage [@martinGoogle2021; @culbertReference2025], some studies might suffer from choosing a less appropriate database regarding the research questions.
+While at a very general level Web of Science, OpenAlex, or Scopus have similar coverage [@martin-martinGoogleScholarMicrosoft2021; @culbertReference2025], some studies might suffer from choosing a less appropriate database regarding the research questions.
 For instance, Scopus has a lower coverage of the top 5 economics journals before the 1990s and while being openaccess, OpenAlex has been less curated than the products of private publishers.
 Whatever the provider, less successful or now-defunct journals are also more likely to have incomplete or discontinuous digital coverage, impeding their inclusion for historical analyses.
 Additionally, databases are oriented toward English-speaking contributions; these databases may thus be deficient for a research project targeting another or multiple languages.[^3] More generally, citation practices have only standardised progressively in the postwar period.
 Consequently, citation data are most of the time relatively poor before the 1960s.
 Last but not least, although they provide useful metadata and citation information, these databases generally lack full text, which is subject to copyright and therefore cannot be obtained from a single publisher.

 Even when citations and full texts are available, the amount and quality of information that can be reliably encoded remain limited.
-Citation data are notoriously difficult to structure because both the notion of what constitutes a reference and the conventions for recording it have changed over time.
-As a result, an article may extensively cite a document---such as a working paper or a report---that does not follow standard bibliographic formats and thus never appears in citation databases.
+Citation data are notoriously difficult to structure, because both the very notion of what constitutes a reference and the conventions governing its recording have changed over time---for instance, from references embedded in footnotes to the development of standardized bibliographies and the author--date system [@graftonFootnote1999].
 Full texts face similar limitations: mathematical expressions and empirical material, such as tables, are often poorly captured or inconsistently encoded by providers.
-These shortcomings restrict what can be studied by a quantitative analysis.
+These shortcomings restrict what can be studied by quantitative tools.

-**A first important point is, therefore, that data availability shapes what we are able to ask and so to answer.** The scarcity and structure of available data affect every stage of inquiry, from the choice of research questions to the interpretations of quantitative results.
+A first important point is, therefore, that data availability shapes what can be asked and so answered.
+The scarcity and structure of available data affect every stage of inquiry, from the choice of research questions to the interpretations of quantitative results.
 In practice, research may be shaped as much by the scarcity of our data as by researchers' own preferences.
 It is of course possible to build handmade datasets from scratch, but, in the case of textual and citation data, such tasks remain time-consuming beyond small-scale study.
-More commonly, it is often necessary to combine information from existing databases to fulfill a particular goal.
-For example, even for a medium-scale study of the publications of the European Economic Review [@goutsmedtIndependent2023]---few thousands documents---required to combine three heterogenous databases: Econlit (for JEL codes classification) Web of Science and Scopus (for missing coverage of Web of Science).[^4]
+More commonly, it is often necessary to combine information from different databases to fulfill a specific goal.
+For example, a medium-scale study of the publications of the European Economic Review [@goutsmedtIndependent2023]---few thousands documents---required to combine three heterogenous databases: Econlit (for JEL codes classification) Web of Science, and Scopus (due to imperfect coverage of Web of Science).

 For our study of rationality, the first step was to identify the best sources.
-For citation data, the Web of Science provides the most reliable and consistent coverage for our period and has been widely used in the history of economics.
+For citation data, the Web of Science (WoS) provides the most reliable and consistent coverage for our period and has been widely used in the history of economics.
 As for full text, we relied on three providers.
 First, JSTOR's full-text collection offers high-quality scans of most leading economics journals.
-Second, we used Scopus to identify peer-reviewed economics journals not included in JSTOR and collect a new list of articles.
-We retrieved full texts first through the Elsevier Full-Text API, when available.
-Finally, remaining full texts were obtained through the ISTEX project, which provides access to a substantial corpus of documents for researchers affiliated with French universities.[^5]
+Second, we used Scopus to identify peer-reviewed economics journals not included in JSTOR and to compile a complementary list of articles; for these, we retrieved full texts first through the Elsevier Full-Text API, when available.
+Third, remaining full texts were obtained through the ISTEX project, which provides access to a substantial corpus of documents for researchers affiliated with French universities.[^4]

 The @fig-distribution shows the distribution of this corpus.
 It can be already noted that our corpus disproportionately represents Anglo-Saxon